NicMcPhee/smac-clojush/README.md

-# Setting up SMAC on fly
+# Setting up SMAC for Clojush

 Configuration and scripts for using SMAC to optimize Clojush paramters